wheatman/go-akaros/misc/akaros/README.md

 The required environment variables are:

-	GOROOT  -- the path to your go installation
-	GOPATH  -- The path to your external go workspace ROSROOT -- the path to your akaros installation
+	GOROOT      -- The path to your go installation GOPATH      -- The path to your external go workspace ROSROOT     -- The path to your akaros installation ROSXCCROOT  -- The path to your akaros cross-compiler installation

 The required path elements are: